Spin-Orbit Coupling of Europa's Ice Shell and Interior: Discussion and Conclusions

 Numerical simulation confirms the validity of using the system energy as a lens for studying and describing overall behavior.
-We show that the 2D (four state) dynamics of the dynamical model are chaotic outside of the region of librations and synchronized revolutions of the shell and interior.
-We provide several case studies adding the effects of orbital eccentricity and dynamic tidal torque, demonstrating examples of tidal locking for strongly and weakly gravitationally coupled cases, as well as an example showing non-synchronous rotation as a final spin state.
-With the same higher fidelity model, we then execute large parameter studies over a range of normalized asymmetries $\kappa_{s}/\kappa^{*}$ and $\kappa_{i}/\kappa^{*}$ for both the shell and solid interior, where the normalization parameter $\kappa^{*}$ is the necessary moment of inertia asymmetry $(B - A)/C$ classically required for a rigid satellite to tidally lock.\cite{Goldreich_TAJ1966} Two studies are performed -- one for a gravitational coupling parameter less than its critical value $K_{G} < K_{G}^{*}$ and one greater, $K_{G} > K_{G}^{*}$.
-For both studies, Europa is subject to dynamic tidal torques high enough to bring the moon to its final spin state within a reasonable span of simulation time, similar to the procedure used in Reference~\citenum{Goldreich_TAJ1966} for the 1D rigid satellite case.
+We show that the 2D (four state) dynamics of the model are chaotic outside of the region of librations and synchronized revolutions of the shell and interior.
+We provide several case studies adding the effects of orbital eccentricity and dynamic tidal torque, demonstrating examples of tidal locking for strongly and weakly gravitationally coupled cases, as well as examples showing non-synchronous rotation as a final spin state.
+We note that the assumptions made for modeling the dynamic tidal torque can greatly affect the resulting final spin state.
+In particular, use of the alternate model introduced by \cite{EfroimskyTidal} results in a far higher likelihood for tidal locking than use of the classical MacDonald model.
+With our higher fidelity models, we execute large parameter studies over a range of normalized asymmetries $\kappa_{s}/\kappa^{*}$ and $\kappa_{i}/\kappa^{*}$ for both the shell and solid interior, where the normalization parameter $\kappa^{*}$ is the necessary moment of inertia asymmetry $(B - A)/C$ classically required for a rigid satellite to tidally lock \citep{Goldreich_TAJ1966}.
+Two studies are performed -- one for a gravitational coupling parameter less than its critical value $K_{G} < K_{G}^{*}$ and one greater, $K_{G} > K_{G}^{*}$.
+For both studies, Europa is subject to dynamic tidal torques high enough to bring the moon to its final spin state within a reasonable span of simulation time, similar to the procedure used in \cite{Goldreich_TAJ1966} for the 1D rigid satellite case.
 Using the energy parameter introduced in this paper, we efficiently differentiate tidally locked from non-synchronously rotating final spin states across the entire parameter space.
-Then, we compare the resulting distribution of final spin states to the results predicted by Reference~\citenum{Goldreich_TAJ1966} for a rigid satellite.
+Then, we compare the resulting distribution of final spin states to the results predicted by \cite{Goldreich_TAJ1966} for a rigid satellite.
 We note that particularly for the case of weak gravitational coupling, the differentiation of shell and interior plays an important role in the dynamical evolution of Europa's spin state ways that are not captured by the rigid moon model.
 Finally, we discuss neglected torques that are expected to be sub-dominant, and provide commentary on the potential effects of non-rigidity of the ice shell.
 In the future, viscoelastic extensions of the model explored in this paper could provide additional realism and new insights.